- Address: 35 Silverbridge Road, Silverbridge, Newry, UK

 Katherine Finnegan-Agnew LLB has been an owner/partner at Finnegan’s Nursery & Garden Centre since 1996.
 Kathleen has an extensive knowledge of horticulture and works daily on the farm.
 She has been responsible for Marketing, Accounts and administration as well as customer service and sales in Finnegan’s Nursery & Garden Centre for many years.
 She will manage the financial and marketing side of An Tobar CIC and assist with Social Farming sessions and educational programmes.

-While we have not had Social Farming participants before we have many years of experience of dealing with the public and we feel it would be a good ‘fit’ for us as a family.
-We look forward to welcoming and working with Social Farming participants.
+Delivering Social Farming since January 2019 and currently delivering sessions through referrals from the Southern Health & Social Care Trust.
+With many years of experience of dealing with the public it feels like a good ‘fit’ for us as a family.
+We have really enjoyed welcoming and working with Social Farming participants.

 An Tobar Community Wellness Centre and Social Farm’s mission is to create an inclusive, safe, sanctuary for healing our community.
 We will offer social and educational programmes, therapeutic horticulture and social farming to individuals and groups.
 An Tobar will be a place of belonging where we can nurture our health and wellbeing and heal and grow together as a community.